darshil-pandya/portfolio/assignment2.md

 4. **Who do you think is the intended audience for this?** Someone who is concerned about environment and wants to say that we should stop/reduce using plastic.
 5. **Is there anything you would change or do differently?** She would try to highlight the sectors that have more consumption than waste.

+### Learnings & Changes

+Both the interviews were quite resourceful and provided some key insights from a viewer perspective.
+Based on their feedback, I decided to make the following changes:
+1. Add a new title to clearly convenvy the intent of the visualization
+2. Change the represention from proportional bar chart to side by side column chart.
+This was with the primary purpose of conveying the message that "How much of plastic consumed by different sectors is converted into waste?"
+3. I also moved away from percentage representation.
+I tried to trace the source of data and was able to identify two data sources from a [technical paper](/).
+I used these sources to create my data and recreate the visualization.
+4. I labelled each column with its corresponding value in million tonne.
+5. Finally, I moved the other sector to the end and arranged every sector in the decending order of their waste production.

+## 4. Final Solution

+Below is the final visualization that was created after an exhaustive critique and redesigning process.
+The chart is intended for readers who are interested to learn more about plastic pollution and its contribution by different sectors.
+They can be researchers, government organizaitons, investors, students, etc.
+This chart should help the readers understand how much of the plastic consumed by each industry is thrown into waste.
+This waste represents the potential to improve and adopt more recycling practices for these sprcific industries.

+One underlying observations would be that majority of plastic is consumed and wasted by the plastic industry.
+This is also in line with the point that the original author wanted to convey.

 <div class="flourish-embed flourish-chart" data-src="visualisation/7769222"><script src="https://public.flourish.studio/resources/embed.js"></script></div>